 REBLOG: How To Be A Fantasy Character 101

 Here is a very humorous approach to the now common list of fantasy cliches that has become almost cliche itself.
-I’m surprised by how many of these I’ve actually ignored from the start.
-Maybe that’s due to my coming into my current habit with a decent amount of experience in hand.
-As with all warnings about cliches, and any writing advice in general, the point is not to reject such cliches outright but to be aware of them and not fall into the trap of using them without care because it’s easy.
+I'm surprised by how many of these I've actually ignored from the start.
+Maybe that's due to my coming into my current habit with a decent amount of experience in hand.
+As with all warnings … Continue reading REBLOG: How To Be A Fantasy Character 101

 Share: The Bus Test